brightway-lca/multifunctional/README.md

 ## Usage

 Multifunctional activities can lead to linear algebra problems which don't have exactly one solution.
-Therefore, we commonly need to apply a handling function to either partition such activities, or otherwise manipulate their data such that they allow for the creation of a non-singular, square technosphere matrix.
+Therefore, we commonly need to apply a handling function to either partition such activities, or otherwise manipulate their data such that they allow for the creation of a square and non-singular technosphere matrix.

 This library is designed around the following workflow:

-1. A multifunctional process is created and saved to the database by a user.
-A multifunctional process is any process with multiple functional flows, either outputs (e.g. products) and/or input (e.g. wastes).
+1. Multifunctional process(es) are created and saved in a `MultifunctionalDatabase`.
+A multifunctional process is any process with multiple functional edges, either outputs (e.g. products) and/or input (e.g. wastes).
+Each functional edge must be labelled `functional=True`.
-1. The user provides a handling function of this process, such as substitution, allocation, etc.
+1. The user specifies a strategy for handling the `MultifunctionalDatabase`, such as economic allocation.
+Individual multifunctional processes can also have their own specific strategies.
+Strategies are strings in the ``
-1. When this database is processed, this library will apply the handling function, and create a square matrix for the database.

 More functionality is planned; see [limitations](#limitations).